This article covers importing a timetable from TimeTabler if:

 Click +Add to import a new TimeTabler file.

 After you have uploaded your TimeTabler file, you will enter the TimeTabler File Import Wizard.
+Once each stage has been completed and saved, it will show as complete at the top of the screen with a green tick icon.

-Rooms: Similar to ‘Sites,’ Arbor will show you all rooms contained within the TimeTabler file and you will have the option to ‘Map,’ ‘Import’ or ‘Skip’ each one.
 Skipping any rooms means that lessons on your timetable will not have those rooms assigned, and you will need to assign rooms manually after the import process is complete.

-Subjects: Arbor will show you all subjects that are contained within the TimeTabler file and you will have the option to ‘Map,’ or ‘Skip’ each one.
 For each subject, you can map against a subject from a default list of subjects that Arbor generates for all schools in the UK.
 If you ‘Skip’ any subject, courses and classes will still appear on your timetable, but you will not be able to filter school or staff timetable outputs by the skipped subject.

 - Academic year is missing from TimeTabler XML file.